Shemsi Pasha (general): Early life and military career

-Religious conflict in Kosovo between Muslims and Catholics (1907-1908)
+1907–08 religious conflict in Kosovo

 Religious conflict between Muslims and Catholics erupted in villages around Yakova (modern Gjakovë) and Shemsi Pasha was sent to bring order to the area, as he was in charge of resolving conflicts in Kosovo.
-An Albanian, Süleyman Külçe, the adjuntant and personal secretary of Shemsi thought that Abdul Hamid II was mistaken in selecting officers whom lacked an education like the General for resolving problems of the area.
+An Albanian, Süleyman Külçe, the adjutant and personal secretary of Shemsi thought that Abdul Hamid II was mistaken in selecting officers whom lacked an education like the General for resolving problems of the area.
 During the start of the Muslim religious holiday Bayram, Shemsi got a telegram in early September 1907 about an incident in Smolicë regarding the profanation of the village mosque with a dead pig.
 The Italian consul in Kosovo thought it was a reaction by Catholics to the kidnapping of a Catholic priest held captive in Smolicë by Muslims, a first time act by them in the area and tensions rapidly rose between both religious communities.
 Edith Durham, a British traveler present in the region commented that the priest was held by Muslims whom demanded that Ottoman authorities release a relative of one of the captors in exchange for the hostage.

 In short time Shemsi told the local Islamic clergy to soften the reactions of Muslims and stated to them that the pig's dead body did not profane the mosque and ordered the people responsible for the incident be found.
 In January 1908, an order was received by Shemsi to go with soldiers to Yakova.
 Later at the town Shemsi was met by a Catholic priest who passed on a letter about local Christians having been killed in the area.
 Shemsi then assembled Muslim notables of Yakova and the wider area and said that most Catholics subjected to attacks were innocent.
 Troops were left in the town after Shemsi departed.
 During his time in Yakova, Shemsi received a telegraph from Prizren about a mosque profanation incident.
 The General dismissed the claim as being untrue due to the discovery of the pig being in the river.

-Tensions continued in the region and the sultan thought that the events in Kosovo had supposed links to Ismail Qemali and his activities.
+Tensions continued in the region and the sultan thought that the events in Kosovo had supposed links to Ismail Kemal and his activities.
 Abdul Hamid II instructed Shemsi to travel to Prizren and tasked him with appeasing Muslims and protecting Christians.
 Shemsi was unable to break and stop a besa (pledge) which targeted Catholics through boycotts.
 Religious tensions continued as the boycott spread and some Catholics fearing a loss of employment converted to Islam while Shemsi also met with the leadership of the remaining Catholics in the area.
 During these events Catholics had sought protection with Ottoman forces and after Shemsi withdrew his troops from the countryside incidents of violence against them occurred.